EU Commission dismisses problems with ECB oversight

 Another EU official, speaking on condition of anonymity, said the European Commission's legal service had found no major problems with the proposed supervisory structure, and the ECB's legal team was also expected to permit it, he said.

-European leaders were preparing to meet for a two-day summit where they will try to bridge division over a banking union, including plans for a single banking supervisor, a move to resolve one of core problems fuelling the debt crisis.
+The remarks came as European leaders meet for a two-day summit where they will try to bridge division over a banking union, including plans for a single banking supervisor, a move to resolve one of core problems fuelling the debt crisis.

 They will address one of the major obstacles to the project: how to cater for the 10 EU countries that do not use the euro, and allay fears that they could be sidelined or disadvantaged whether they chose to join or stay out of the new structure.

-In the legal service's report, experts set out the complications of including a country that does not use the euro in a scheme designed chiefly for the euro zone's 17 members.
+In the document obtained by Reuters, legal experts set out the complications of including a country that does not use the euro in a scheme designed chiefly for the euro zone's 17 members but they do not dispute the legality of the scheme.

-Officials spell out the limitations of the structure of the ECB, which is due to take over the supervision of banks, and the difficulties of fully involving non-euro-zone countries in the central bank's decisions, since under the EU treaty, the ECB is solely responsible for countries in the currency union.
+Officials do, however, spell out the limitations of the structure of the ECB, which is due to take over the supervision of banks, and the difficulties of fully involving non-euro-zone countries in the central bank's decisions.

 One of the concerns of countries outside the euro, such as Hungary, is that it would not receive an equal say in supervisory decisions if it joined the banking union.